dehydration pictures

 Disclaimer

-The information provided should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
-A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
+The information provided is for entertainment on and should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
+A licensed physician should be consulted for diagnosis and treatment of any and all effects of dehydration.
 The site owner makes no representation or warranty regarding the accuracy, reliability, completeness, currentness, or timeliness of the content, text or graphics.
-Links to other sites are provided for information only - they do not constitute endorsements of those other sites which may contain additional information about the symptoms of dehydration or dehydration pictures.
+Links to other sites are provided for information only - they do not constitute endorsements of those other sites which may contain additional information about the effects of dehydration or dehydration effects pictures.